raid-consulting/Refmaster-mobile-app/README.md

    ```
 3. Switch between the Home, Recorder, and Review mock screens using the tab buttons at the bottom of the app.

+### Transcription without a backend

+For quick tests, the app can call OpenAI Whisper directly without running your own API.
+Configure the following environment variables when starting Expo:

+- `EXPO_PUBLIC_OPENAI_API_KEY`: required for direct Whisper calls.
+The key will be used client-side, so prefer a restricted token when testing.
+- `EXPO_PUBLIC_TRANSCRIPTION_API` (optional): set this to point to your backend when you want to switch back to server-hosted transcriptions.

 ## Implementation Plan
 See [docs/implementation-plan.md](docs/implementation-plan.md) for the step-by-step delivery roadmap covering audio capture, transcription, and agenda alignment.